simongregory/actionscript3-signals.tmbundle/README.md

 		osascript -e 'tell app "TextMate" to reload bundles'

 The [ActionScript 3.tmbundle][as3_bundle] is also required.
-Once installed it needs be made aware of the Robotlegs bundle.
+Once installed it needs be made aware of the Signals bundle.
 This is done by adding 'ActionScript 3 Signals' to the `TM_AS3_TEMPLATE_BUNDLES` variable of the 'Settings' preference in the 'ActionScript 3' under **Bundles > Bundle Editor > Show Bundle Editor**.